20 Things Your Skin Reveals About Your Health

 4. Dark Circles

 Before you slap on concealer, consider all the factors that could be causing your circles.
 Dark undereyes can be a combination of genetics, age or lifestyle factors.
 Anatomically as you age, the fat pads and structural support around your eyes changes so you can see more of the hollows, says Dr. Macdonald.
 Dark skin under your eyes can also be caused by a nutrient deficiency, a lack of hydration or not getting enough sleep.
+Once you’ve figured out the cause, we’ve got tips to conceal your dark under-eye circles.

 5. Sun Spots